zihuanwang/zihuanwang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Electrical and Computer Engineering department at the University of British Columbia (UBC), advised by [Prof. Vincent Wong](https://people.ece.ubc.ca/vincentw/Homepage/Home.html).
-Previously, I received my B.S. and M.S. degrees from Dalian University of Technology, Dalian, China, under the supervision of [Prof. Ming Li](https://www.minglabdut.com/index.html).
+Previously, I received my B.S. and M.S. degrees from Dalian University of Technology, under the supervision of [Prof. Ming Li](https://www.minglabdut.com/index.html).
 My research interests include integrated sensing and communications, signal processing, and machine learning.

 News
 ------